passcod/blook/2020-mar-17-wasm-bits-and-bobs.md

 It's most certainly a bad idea... but you can.

 Given that nothing will generate this for you, you'll need to post-process the wasm to add the `start` section in yourself.
 A small price to pay.
+(Seriously,
+though: don't.
+It's all fun and games until nasal daemons eat your laundry, and again, _nothing supports this_.)

 [w-i]: https://webassembly.github.io/spec/core/exec/modules.html#exec-instantiation